amirmamdouh12345/documentation/Azure_DevOps_Pipeline.md

 ## Azure DevOps Pipelinee Connections with other Resources
 - **Connecting to Azure Artifacts** <br>
 Publish or consume application packages like .jar files

 - **Deploying to Azure App Service**  <br>
 Azure App Services are commonly used for deploying Web Apps, APIs, and Java/Spring Boot services.

+**NOTE:**
+Any Connection between Azure DevOps Pipeline and any other Resources needs permissions attached to this Pipeline.